A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Concluding Remarks

 \section{Concluding Remarks}

-We conclude the paper with a discussion on longest common subsequences in random permutations and, in a final remark, present some potential extensions, perspectives and related questions we believe are of interest.
+We conclude the paper with a brief discussion on longest common subsequences in random permutations and, in a final remark, present some potential extensions, perspectives and related questions we believe are of interest.

-Theorem~\ref{thm: CLT} shows that the Gaussian distribution appears as the limiting law for the length in longest common subsequences of random words.
-However, the Tracy-Widom distribution has also been hypothesized as the limiting law in such contexts.
+Theorem~\ref{thm: CLT} shows that the Gaussian distribution appears as the limiting law for the length of the longest common subsequences of two random words.
+However, the Tracy-Widom distribution has also been hypothesized as the limiting law in sequence comparison problems, e.g., \cite{AD}.
 It turns out, as shown next, that it is indeed the case for certain distributions on permutations.

-First, it is folklore that, if $\pi=(\pi_1,\ldots,\pi_n)$ is any element of the symmetric group $S_n$, then
+First, it is folklore that, if $\pi=(\pi_1,\ldots,\pi_n)$ is any element of the symmetric group $\frak S_n$, then